 - Za'atar oil (see recipe above)

-- Marinated onions (see post for link to recipe)
+- Marinated onions (see post for a link to recipe)

 In the morning, make the marinade for the beef.
-Mix all the ingredients, add them to a Stasher bag (or any container you usually use for marinades), add the beef, mix well and see in the refrigerator until meal time (you should marinated them for at least 4 hours).
+Mix all the ingredients, add them to a Stasher bag (or any container you usually use for marinades), add the beef, mix well, and put in the refrigerator until meal time (you should marinate them for at least 4 hours).

 30 minutes before dinner, start your oven broiler at maximum (500F); take the marinade out.
-Add the roughly chopped onion to a sheet pan, and arrange the meat cubes on the pan, along with some of the sauce (minus the kiwi pieces).
+Add the roughly chopped onion to a sheet pan, and arrange the meat cubes on the pan, along with some of the sauce (discard the kiwi pieces).
 Sprinkle some pomegranate seeds on top.
-Broil for 10 minutes, flip the meat and broil for another 10 minutes.
+Broil for 10 minutes, flip the meat, and broil for another 10 minutes.

-While the meat is in the oven, prepare the platter: a bottom layer of greens, add the cubed feta cheese, olives, marinated onions, pomegranate seeds, radishes if you have.
-When the meat is ready add to the platter and serve with warm cassava tortillas.
+While the meat is in the oven, prepare the platter: a bottom layer of greens, add the cubed feta cheese, olives, marinated onions, pomegranate seeds, and radishes if you have any.
+When the meat is ready add to the platter, drizzle with zaatar oil, and serve with warm cassava tortillas.